Synchronization of Lasers

 For phase synchronization, the same quantification is possible as with timing synchronization, just replacing the timing error with the phase error.

-The RP Photonics Buyer's Guide contains 11 suppliers for equipment for the synchronization of lasers.
+The RP Photonics Buyer's Guide contains 10 suppliers for laser synchronization devices.
 Among them:

 |||M. J. W. Rodwell et al., “Subpicosecond laser timing stabilization”, IEEE J. Quantum Electron.
 25 (4), 817 (1989)|

 |||C. Fürst, A. Leitenstorfer und A. Laubereau, “Mechanism for self-synchronization of femtosecond pulses in a two-color Ti:sapphire Laser”, IEEE J. Sel.
 Top.
 Quantum Electron.
 2, 473 (1996)|